Fishing Information & Rules

 Each person 16 or older is required to have a valid California fishing license in their possession.
 License must be worn and visible at angler's waist or above.
 The lake does NOT sell fishing licenses.

 The California Department of Fish and Wildlife will strictly enforce rules and regulations.

 Reservation holder and his/her entire party must enter the lake at the same time and be escorted to the lake.
 No stopping between the gate and parking area.
 Reservation holder must show photo identification which must match the name we have on the list from Ticketmaster.

-Boats: No motorized private boats are allowed.
-Float tubes, canoes, and kayaks are permitted, but you still need a reservation.
+Boat Reservations:$80, plus Ticketmaster's normal fees.
+One reservation is good for up to four people and includes a boat and motor.
+No other fees apply.
+25 per day available.
+Maximum of two (2) vehicles per reservation.
 Reservation includes a rental boat and outboard motor.
 Boats are 14 feet long and come with 8.0 HP motors.
 Maximum capacity is four people.
 If you wish to bring your own motor, there is a 25 HP maximum size limit.

 There is minimal shore fishing, however, parties wishing to shore fish still need a reservation made through Ticketmaster.